SegersIan/facilitation-handbook/README.md

     * Examples: Conflict resolution, Communication, and problem solving.
 * Dialogue Facilitation: Building bridges rather than walls.
     * Examples: Put strangers in a circle and talk about given topic(s) (e.g. Politics, Race, Opinions)
 * General Facilitation: More like in business, run a meeting.
 A general batch, but skills from Experiential and Dialogue facilitation can help tremendously.
+Most of this handbook is about this.

 [Source](https://www.youtube.com/watch?v=2cVGI0wo23M)

 # Core Skills